Different Fertilizing Methods Used in Aquascaping (Revealed)

 Fertilizing Methods

-Some people mistakenly think that setting up an aquarium is as easy as pouring water into a bowl, then throwing some fish in.
+Some people mistakenly think setting up an aquarium is as easy as pouring water into a bowl and throwing some fish in.
 This could not be farther from the truth!
-One, often overlooked, aspect of aquariums is aquascaping—the underwater version of landscaping.
+One often overlooked aspect of aquariums is aquascaping—the underwater version of landscaping.

-Just as you would want to have every tree, bush, and blade of grass looking precisely as you want, think of aquascaping as the same practice for your underwater environment.
-This includes the plants, substrate, rocks, and any other decorations that make up the tank’s decor.
+Just as you would want every tree, bush, and blade of grass to look precisely as you want, think of aquascaping as the same practice for your underwater environment.
+Your underwater landscape includes the plants, substrate, rocks, and other decorations that make up the tank’s decor.

-Various styles of aquascaping have cropped up including the Dutch style of plants with contrasting leaf styles, the Iwagumi style of always following the golden ratio, and as far as jungle styles where constructed disarray is the goal.
+Various aquascaping styles have cropped up, including the Dutch style of plants with contrasting leaves, the Iwagumi style of always following the golden ratio, and jungle styles where constructed disarray is the goal.

 Let’s take a closer look at aquascaping basics – fertilizing methods.